-Physics 8, Fall 2021, Worksheet #8. http://positron.hep.upenn.edu/p8/files/ws08.pdf Upload PDF (smartphone scan or tablet edit) to Canvas shortly after class on Wed, Sep 29, 2021.
+Physics 8, Fall 2021, Worksheet #8.

+Upload PDF (smartphone scan or tablet edit) to Canvas at or shortly after end of class on Wed, Sep 29, 2021.

-Problems marked with (\) must include your own drawing or graph representing the problem and at least one complete sentence describing your reasoning.
+Problems marked with () must include your own drawing or graph representing the problem and at least one complete sentence describing your reasoning.